Thuggonaut/42IC_CPP/Cpp_Introduction/access_specifiers.md

 #include <iostream>
 #include <string>

+using namespace std;

 class Employee {
 	public:
-		std::string name; //Can access outside of class definition, same for functions
+		string name; //Can access outside of class definition, same for functions

 	private:
 		double salary; //Cannot be accessed outside the class definition, same for functions